Meet Elizabeth Jones

 “I was never good at English and typing—that was never my strength—so it was never anything I thought I would do,” said Elizabeth.
 “I just told myself it'd work out and I'd be able to support my family and make a career from it.”
 That determination pushed her through completing the course, which took her a year.
 “It kind of amazes me, when I look back, that I was able to do it,” said Elizabeth.
 “I didn't have anyone watching my kids and most of them were not in school yet.
 I just did it when I was able and got it done.”

-Elizabeth graduated from Career Step’s Medical Transcription program in 2007.
+Elizabeth completed her training from Career Step’s Medical Transcription program in 2007.
 She was eager to put her new skills to work and provide for her family.
 “I applied everywhere.
 I remember counting 19 different jobs I applied for,” said Elizabeth.
 “I was able to find a job within a month.”
 She was hired by Nuance Transcription Services, a leading medical transcription service organization based in Boston.
 She’s one of approximately 5,000 home-based and office employees who serve hospitals and physician groups throughout the United States.
 “When I started working I remember having my baby on my lap as I was trying to type a report,” said Elizabeth.
 “I guess you do what you gotta do.”

 Sacrificing Sleep to Be Involved in Kids’ Activities